 Other steps you can take to help you adjust to the new time and avoid jet lag symptoms:

 - Eat small meals to avoid stomach aches or other problems.

 - Use caffeine and exercise strategically, these may help you stay alert throughout the day, but you should avoid these in the evening.

 - Drink plenty of water.

-- If you are sleepy during the day, take short naps (20–30 minutes) so you can still sleep at night.
+- If you are sleepy during the day, take short naps, no more than 15-20 minutes, to help you feel better during the day, yet still sleep at night.

 A combination of these steps will help you overcome jet lag more quickly.